 Where Can You See Mountain Gorillas?

+About 480 mountain gorillas inhabit an extinct volcanic region called the Virunga Range along the borders of Rwanda, Uganda and the Democratic Republic of Congo ( DRC) in East Africa.
 The other 400 or so mountain gorillas inhabit a nearby area of Bwindi in Uganda, a thick rainforest.

 There are two parks in Uganda, the Mgahinga Gorilla National Park and Bwindi Impenetrable National Park where you are able to go gorilla tracking.
 Click here to see a map of where the parks are located.